Dick Whittington and His Cat: Modern printings

-Origins
+Origins in England

 The story is only loosely based on the life of Richard Whittington.
 Although Alice Fitzwarren, Dick's love interest in the play, is named after the historical Richard Whittington's wife, the cat story cannot be traced to any early historical source, and there is insufficient evidence that Whittington ever owned a cat.

 It is unknown how the cat story came to be attached to Whittington.
 Suggestions were made that the cat may be a corruption of the French achat meaning "purchase" (Henry Thomas Riley), or that it may come from the word "cat", another name for a coal-carrying boat which Whittington may have engaged in his business (Samuel Foote), but these explanations were downplayed as implausible by later commentators.

 The Elstracke portrait of Whittington and his cat probably dates to around 1605, and does not predate the times of the earliest literary adaptations.
 But commentators have strived to demonstrate that various pieces of art and architecture might be allusions to the legend of Dick Whittington and His Cat that predate the early 1600s (See §Relics).

-Parallels
+Origins in Persia and Italy

 Antiquarians have noticed similarities to foreign tales of medieval origin, which tells of a character who makes his fortune selling his cat abroad.
 The motif was later catalogued "Whittington's cat" (N411.2) in Stith Thompson's motif-index scheme.

-Stith Thompson noted in his seminal book The Folktale that the tale harks back to a literary version written in the 12th century, around 1175, which was later attached to the character of Dick Whittington.